jschnab/statistics/README.md

 "generate_MW_table.py" was used to generate the data stored in "table_mw.txt".
 Computation time becomes very long for sample sizes > 11.

+"dunn_test.py" performs a Dunn's test (post-hoc non parametric test, can be used in conjonction with Kruskal-Wallis test to pinpoint which group is different from the others).
+The file was modified from a script found [here](https://gist.github.com/ricardoV94).